Headless flow

 Content of idpData

-The response will contain an idpData field, which contains necessary input data for your frontend.
+The response contains an idpData field, which contains necessary input data for your frontend.

 If you are using the QR flow, you must update your QR code with the data received in the qrData field.